 Firstly, it should not be too far fetched to think that we can keep this pace up and eventually outperform evolution in the design of intelligent things, perhaps not far from now, which should unlock even faster technological developments – a telescoping of the future, to use Nick Bostrom’s words – a superintelligence could possibly invent in a day what would take humans thousands of years.
 The upcoming chapters could be strange indeed.
 Intelligence is an evolved ability (governed by the laws of physics I might add) that we are making progress on understanding and reproducing artificially, and just like with many other technologies we can probably take the desired ability to further heights than can be found in nature.
 It has been pointed out (though I can’t remember where) that after a certain human cognitive ability has been automated, it can instantly or soon after be done faster and better artificially.

 The second thing I would point out is that if you work from the assumption that the world is intelligible and constituted of physical stuff interacting according to mathematical rules, you can make remarkably precise predictions (11) and do remarkably powerful stuff.
 We have, to my knowledge, never found anything that contradicts this assumption.
-Lightning was thought to be angry God’s, disease and natural disaster were thought to be God punishing the sinners, and sacrifice was thought to control the weather.
+Lightning was thought to be angry Gods, disease and natural disaster were thought to be God punishing the sinners, and sacrifice was thought to control the weather.
 Supernatural accounts of natural phenomena have one by one been overtaken by a scientific explanation, never has the refinement of explanation gone the other way.
-This makes me think that the world might really be constituted entirely of physical stuff following mathematical rules.
+This makes me think that the world might be constituted entirely of physical stuff following mathematical rules.
 This means that there would be no purpose at the fundamental level of reality, just clockwork.
-Furthermore, no one makes sure that whatever goes on is fair, and there is unfortunately no fixed limit on how bad it’s allowed to get.
-We would have no benevolent cosmic father who looks after us and steps in if things get really out of hand (12).
-It’s just particles (or waves in quantum fields) mindlessly following rules without exception.
-As long as it’s allowed by the laws of physics, it can happen.
+We might therefore be left to our own devices here.
+The only thing we can count on is that the particles (or waves in quantum fields) that we and everything else is made of will mindlessly and without exception follow a partially understood set of rules.
+(12) As long as it’s allowed by the laws of physics, it can happen.
 The physicist Sean Carroll describes the world poetically as caught in the grip of an unbreakable pattern.
 The rough idea is that reality is a sequence of states, snapshots, following each other according to mathematical rules.
 Each state determines the next, like the Fibonacci sequence or the states of Conway’s game of life evolving according to a fixed set of rules.

 Do we have free will on this view, if we’re just collections of particles mindlessly following rules?
 I’m a compatibilist, which means that I think free will (the ability to make choices, see more in note 13) is compatible with determinism, the theory that every event is the necessary result of what happened before it.
 I’m not sure if the universe is deterministic, but free will better be compatible with determinism for us to have free will because introducing randomness doesn’t seem to help.
 I’d rather my decisions were determined by my previous experiences, intuition, and deliberation than by a roll of the dice (I think).